PratikPuri/PratikPuri/README.md

 ### Hi there 👋

-Glad you stumbled accross my Github profile, I am Pratik a B.Tech 2020 Electrical Engineering graduate from IIT Gandhinagar workinng as a Software Development Engineer at Amazon.
+Glad you stumbled accross my Github profile, I am Pratik a B.Tech 2020 Electrical Engineering graduate from IIT Gandhinagar working as a Software Development Engineer at Amazon.
 I am also active on the following platforms:

 1. Linkedin: https://www.linkedin.com/in/pratik-puri-goswami/